7frank/ai-ui-playground/src/content/docs/ai/Natural Language Processing/LLM.md

   Use Case: Specialized in processing and generating human language.
 They are used in applications such as text completion, content generation, conversational AI, and more.
   Key Features: Utilize transformer architecture, which allows them to handle long-range dependencies and context in text effectively.

+For more information read about the current core mechanism of LLMs [Transformers](./transformers.md) or of one of the few big open source models [Mixtral](./Mixtral.md)